jonathan-odonnell/milestone-project-4/README.md

     - This provides users with an image, details of the duration and price and a link to the holiday's details page for three holiday packages currently on offer.

-4. Popular Holidays Carousel
+4. Popular Holidays Slider

-    - This provides users with cards for six of the most popular holidays.
+    - This provides users with cards for six of the most popular holiday packages.
 Each card contains the holiday's image, name, price country, rating and duration.
 The name is a link to the holiday's details page.

 5. Features